ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 #### Jenkins meets Ortelius

-- Create the following `Jenkinsfile` in the GitHub repo you created and push it to your GitHub repo
+- Create the following `Jenkinsfile` in the Github repo you created and push it to your Github repo
 - A `Jenkinsfile` is the logic to instruct Jenkins what to do
 - This `Jenkinsfile` records the build data in Ortelius using the `Ortelius CLI` which can be found [here](https://pypi.org/project/ortelius-cli/)
 - [Ortelius Open-Source Vulnerability Managment Platform POC](https://docs.ortelius.io/Ortelius-General-Poc.pdf) document to help you get going